LLeiSong/sentinelPot/README.md

 ## Introduction

-This package is just a package to wrapper necessary steps to preprocess sentinel-1&2 images.
+This package is just a package to wrap necessary steps to preprocess sentinel-1&2 images.
+Full credit should be given to the authors of these preprocessing methods.

 ### Sentinel-1